ACCESSIBILITY

 A request can be made for Accessible Parking by using the access request form.

-The deadline for making access requests is two weeks before the event date.
+The deadline for making access requests is two weeks before the festival.
+Please note this has now closed.

 If you have missed out on a space and must drive to the event, Lambeth will allow Blue Badge holders to park in bays marked ‘Disabled’ or ‘Pay and Display’ for an unlimited time.